acgrissom/presentations/2024_pathologies_nlp.md

 ### Highlighting Important Words
 - One common interpretation technique is to highlight **important words.**
 - Remove each word, one at a time, and observe the change in confidence.
-    - Slow
-   - We can approximate with input gradient (Simonyan et al., 2014)
+   - We can approximate this (Simonyan et al., 2014)

 <sub><sup>
 Shi Feng, Eric Wallace, Alvin Grissom II, Mohit Iyyer, Pedro Rodriguez, Jordan Boyd-Graber "Pathologies of neural models make interpretations difficult."
 EMNLP (2018).